4th-earth/site-fourth-earth/content/sprinkles.md

 - If the Protagonist and Antagonist are in neutral Stance, there MUST NOT be an adjustment to the Antagonist Difficulty Rating.
 	- If the Protagonist is in an offensive Stance and the Antagonist is in a defensive Stance, there MUST NOT be an adjustment.
 	- If the Protagonist is in a defensive Stance and the Antagonist is in an offensive Stance, there MUST NOT be an adjustment.
-- If the Protagonist and Antagonist are both in an offensive Stance, the antagonist Difficulty Rating SHOULD be decreased by 2.
+- If the Protagonist and Antagonist are both in an offensive Stance, the Antagonist Difficulty Rating SHOULD be decreased by 2.
-	- If the protagonist and antagonist are both in a defensive Stance, the Antagonist Difficulty Rating SHOULD be increased by 2.
+	- If the Protagonist and Antagonist are both in a defensive Stance, the Antagonist Difficulty Rating SHOULD be increased by 2.
 - If the Protagonist is in an offensive Stance and the Antagonist is in a neutral Stance, the Antagonist Difficulty Rating SHOULD be decreased by 1.
 	- If the Protagonist is in a defensive Stance and the Antagonist is in a neutral Stance, the Antagonist Difficulty Rating SHOULD be increased by 1.